atomist-skills/kubernetes-pod-health-skill/README.md

 1.  **Configure the skill**

-    Select at least one Kubernetes and chat channel and click the "Submit" button.
+    Select at least one Kubernetes and chat channel and click the "Enable Skill" button.
 See the above section for more details on how to configure the skill and the meaning of various configuration parameters.

 2.  **Stop worrying**